aricooperdavis/grav-plugin-ip-blacklist/README.md

 You can disable, delete, and add new filters in the plugin configuration.
 Be careful doing this - they're regex patterns and matching is performed against the entire URI, so you'll need to escape any regex symbols i.e. `?` should be `\?` and `.co.uk` should be `\.co\.uk`.

+__Q: Help, I was testing the filters and have blacklisted my own IP!__

+A: You silly goose!
+You'll have to remove your IP from the `local` table in the `/user/data/ip-blacklist/blacklists.sqlite` database file.
+Your IP is only blacklisted from your site, not your server, so you'll be able to log-in and make this change using ssh, SFTP, or cPanel.

+If you aren't comfortable with manipulating the database then you can just delete the whole file and it'll be re-created (empty!) when needed.
 ---

 ## To Do